forsythe/travelling-salesman/README.md

 " target="_blank"><img src="http://img.youtube.com/vi/W-aAjd8_bUc/0.jpg"
 alt="Traveling Salesman (1000 Cities): Simulated Annealing + 2-opt " width="500" height="300" border="10" /></a>

-### Notes
-Customizable options under `defs.h`
+### Customizable options under `defs.h`
 `NUM_CITIES`: Number of cities

 `COOL_RATE`: Cooling rate for simulated annealing
 `TEMP`: Starting temperature for simulated annealing

 `SA`: Whether or not to use simulated annealing to solve
 `twOPT`: Whether or not to use 2-opt to solve

 `ANIMATED`: Whether or not to animated the solving process, or display to solution when found
 `SHOW_2OPT_STEPS`: Whether or not to show which two links were swapped
 `DELAY_2OPT_MS`: Millisecond delay to make it easier to follow 2opt swaps